 All the Reasonable Alternative Alignments meet the purpose and need of the proposed project; however, the Recommended Preferred Alternative Alignment is Alternative Alignment 3 with Modifications B, C and D (Alternative 3 B/C/D) (Exhibit 3-3).
 During the environmental/socioeconomic screening, the alignments had very similar proposed impacts associated with each alternative.
 In nearly every resource category in Table 3-4, Alternative 3 B/C/D falls in the middle of the range of impacts.
+Exhibit 3-3A shows the minor alignment updates made to the Recommended Preferred Alternative since the publication of the DEIS.

 Input from the public and stakeholders was critical to the selection of the Recommended Preferred Alternative.
 Loop 9, Segment A is a planned major roadway traversing several cities and has been a part of city planning documents for years.
 It was the expressed preference of the city of Cedar Hill to consider Alternative 3 (a southernmost alignment) for many years.
 To lesson environmental impacts and potential displacements, Modification D was developed to shift the Alternative 3 alignment north from the original location in Cedar Hill.
 In Glenn Heights, the Lindell Estates subdivision has experienced high volumes of new development within the proposed Common Alignment.
 Because of this, Modifications A and B were established to shift the alignment north and out of the subdivision.
-Meetings with city of Glenn Heights and Red Oak resulted in an expressed preference for Modification B which would be most suitable for current plans within the cities.
+The balance of natural and socioeconomic impacts, including public and stakeholder input is critical to reviewing and determining the Recommended Preferred Alternative.
+As part of public and stakeholder coordination, meetings with the cities of Glenn Heights and Red Oak resulted in an expressed preference for the Recommended Preferred Alternative as the locally preferred alternative which would be most suitable for current plans within the cities.
+Current city plans include potential upgrades to water supply towers, city buildings, and community facilities.
+Modification B meets the configuration of city plans greater than Modification A, and through direct stakeholder meetings with the City of Glenn Heights, provides an overall greater benefit to the community as part of the overall project.

-Based on the research and surveys conducted for this DEIS, all alternatives, including the Recommended Preferred Alternative Alignment, do not affect, cemeteries, parks, federally listed threatened or endangered species (based on current listed status), recorded archeological sites, potential historic sites, or public water wells.
+Based on the research and surveys conducted for this FEIS, all alternatives, including the Recommended Preferred Alternative Alignment, do not affect, cemeteries, parks, federally listed threatened or endangered species (based on current listed status), recorded archeological sites, potential historic sites, or public water wells.
 Apart from the potential displacements in the Lindell Estates neighborhood, all alternatives, including the Recommended Preferred Alternative Alignment, would not separate or isolate any distinct neighborhoods, ethnic groups, or other specific groups.
 All alternatives, including the Recommended Preferred Alternative Alignment, would affect the visual quality of surrounding areas, present potential changes in travel patterns, and divide some farms.